amazon-archives/ask-sdk-frameworks-java/ask-sdk-mvc/README.md

 ## Auto Resolvers

-For annotation mappings, predicates and argument resolvers, a resolver can be automatically be resolved from a meta-annotation.
-The annotation type must be annotated with its corresponding @Auto* meta-annotation, identifying the class which implements the resolution logic:
+Annotation such as mappings (`@IntentMapping`), predicates (`@WhenSessionAttribute`) and arguments (`@SessionValues`) can be automatically resolved using a meta-annotation.
+The annotation type you want to resolve must be annotated with its corresponding `@Auto*` meta-annotation, identifying the class which implements it:

-* @AutoArgumentResolver
+* `com.amazon.ask.mvc.annotation.plugin.AutoArgumentResolver`
-* @AutoPredicateResolver
+* `com.amazon.ask.mvc.annotation.plugin.AutoPredicateResolver`
-* @AutoExceptionHandler
+* `com.amazon.ask.mvc.annotation.plugin.AutoExceptionHandler`
-* @AutoRequestHandler
+* `com.amazon.ask.mvc.annotation.plugin.AutoRequestHandler`
-* @AutoRequestInterceptor
+* `com.amazon.ask.mvc.annotation.plugin.AutoRequestInterceptor`
-* @AutoResponseInterceptor
+* `com.amazon.ask.mvc.annotation.plugin.AutoResponseInterceptor`

 **Example: **extract a slot by name for an annotated parameter such as `onIntent(@Slot(“answer”) String answer) { .. }`